Offer ending soon

-A PPF calculator uses a similar formula that’s used for calculating the future of an annuity.
-Simply put, it calculates the future value of your investment, depending on the annual contribution you make towards the PPF and the prevailing interest rate.
+A PPF calculator uses a formula similar to the one used to calculate an annuity's future value.
+Simply put, it calculates the future value of your investment based on the annual PPF contribution and the prevailing interest rate.

 The calculation formula that a PPF calculator uses is as follows: